dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 to vote.

 `SNS CLI` is the command line tool that will help you initialize and install the SNS.
-You can learn how to install the tool [here](https://gitlab.com/dfinity-lab/public/ic/-/tree/master/rs/sns/cli#deployment).
+You can learn how to install the SNS CLI tool [here](https://gitlab.com/dfinity-lab/public/ic/-/tree/master/rs/sns/cli#deployment).
 <!--TODO-CLI/dfx: adjust in case we have the dfx tool ready -->